AU Patient Summary Implementation Guide

 Figure 1: Profiling approach for AU PS Patient profile

-The AU PS Bundle profile is not based on AU Core or AU Base (no resource profile exists).
+The AU PS Bundle profile is not based on AU Core or AU Base as no resource profile exists in either IG.
 The approach to profiling for AU PS Bundle is to:

-• apply requirements inherited from IPS (as determined by the AU PS Profile Design Principles)
+• apply requirements inherited from IPS (in accordance with the AU PS Profile Design Principles)

 • apply additional requirements as agreed by the AU PS project